angelov/storgman/readme.md

 * Bower
 * Grunt

-Note: You can use [Laravel Homestead](http://laravel.com/docs/homestead) as your development environment, since it has everything you need for this project.
+*Note:* You can use [Laravel Homestead](http://laravel.com/docs/homestead) as your development environment, since it has everything you need for this project.

 ### Installation

 To install the application on your local machine, follow these steps:

-1. Download the code from this repository
+1. Download the code from this repository (latest release can be found [here](https://github.com/angelov/eestec-platform/releases))
-2. Create new vhost `eestec.local` that points to the `public` dir
+2. Create new vhost `eestec.local` that points to the `public` directory
+3. To configure the application, rename the `.env.example` file to `.env` and update the config values inside
+    * You can use `cp .env.example .env` to keep the original file, just in case
-3. Edit the needed files in `app/config` to configure the application
+    * If you need some more advanced configuration, check the files in the `config` directory
 4. Run the following commands from your command line:
     * `composer install` to install the PHP dependencies
     * `bower install` to install the front-end dependencies